Nevenall/sufficient-reason/System/Magick.md

 ### Meta-magick

-  Some sphere components extend the possibilities of your feat instead of directly relating to your effect.
-These we refer to generally as Meta-magick.
-The two most common forms are using the Correspondence sphere for targeting your feat and Prime for extending the duration of it.
+  Some sphere components extend the possibilities of your feat instead of directly relating to your effect and we refer to these as meta-magick.
+The two most common forms are using Correspondence to target your feat and Prime to extend the duration of it.

-  Meta-magick components are not required, but when used, they are separate instances of that sphere.
+  Meta-magick components are not required, but they are always separate sphere components.

 #### Targeting

-  Without extra effort the effects of magick are localized to the mage and their most immediate environment.
-However, by adding a Correspondence component it is possible to make a feat reach a target or location at any distance.
-With the addition of Spirit the feat can reach into other worlds as well.
+  Without extra effort a feat is localized to you or your immediate environment, but by adding a Correspondence component to your feat it can reach a distant target or location.
+With the addition of Spirit your feat can reach into other worlds as well.

-  Targeting with Correspondence can be a matter of pure distance, but it can also take the form of reaching the target through something closely realted to them.
-The classic "spell upon a lock of their hair" is an example of relational Correspondence from the practice of Witchcraft.
+  Targeting with Correspondence can be a matter of pure distance, but it can also mean reaching a target through something closely realted to them.
+The use of a "lock of hair" is a classic example of relational Correspondence from the practice of Witchcraft.

   Range targeting allows for vast distances but even if you have the ability to target anywhere on earth you must be able to identify a particular target.
 This can be done with line of sight unaided by mundane effects such as cameras or telescopes (mystick effects that match your focus may help), or by knowing in great detail where your target is at this exact moment.
 Without one of those things, you will need to use relational targeting instead.